 All You Should Know About Google AdSense Link Unit Ads

+Google AdSense allows you to create different types of ad units to display on your website.
 Link ads display a set of text links relevant to the content in a single ad unit.
-Google offers both horizontal and vertical link units to optimize the space usage of a webpage especially if you want to display more content in a single page along with ads.
-Image and text ads occupy considerable space where as a link ad unit can be placed in a very small space.
-A vertical link unit (120 x 90 or 200 x 90) consists of two or three links together and a horizontal unit (728 x 15) consists of 3 to 4 unites together in a single ad unit.
+Google offers both horizontal and vertical link units to optimize the space usage of a webpage, especially if you want to display more content in a single page along with ads.
+Image and text ads occupy considerable space whereas you can place the link ad unit in a very small space.
+A vertical link unit (120 x 90 or 200 x 90) consists of two or three links together and a horizontal unit (728 x 15) consists of 3 to 4 units together in a single ad unit.

 How Does Link Ad Unit Work?

-Due to the fact it’s not an ad by itself, Google permits AdSense publishers to click on their own link ad units and publishers are not permitted to click on the ads in the resulting page.
+Due to the fact it’s not an ad by itself, Google permits AdSense publishers to click on their own link ad units.
+However, publishers are not permitted to click the ads in the resulting page.

 Formats of Link Ad Units